greg-js/arch-wiki-md-repo/wiki/_content/english/Desktop entries.md

 ### fbrokendesktop

-The [fbrokendesktop](https://aur.archlinux.org/packages/fbrokendesktop/) bash script using command "which" to detect broken Exec that points to not existing path.
-Without any parameters it uses preset folders in "DskPath" array.
-It shows only broken *.desktop with full path and filename that is missing.
+The [fbrokendesktop](https://aur.archlinux.org/packages/fbrokendesktop/) bash script using command *which* to detect broken `Exec` that points to not existing path.
+Without any parameters it uses preset folders in `DskPath` array.
+It shows only broken *.desktop* with full path and filename that is missing.

 Examples